buildpacks/spec/platform.md

 ## Lifecycle Interface
 ### Platform API Compatibility

-The platform SHOULD set `CNB_PLATFORM_API=<major>[.<minor>]` in the lifecycle's execution environment
+The platform SHOULD set `CNB_PLATFORM_API=<platform API version>` in the lifecycle's execution environment

-IF `CNB_PLATFORM_API=<major>[.<minor>]` is set in the lifecycle's execution environment, the lifecycle MUST do one the following before attempting to parse other inputs
+IF `CNB_PLATFORM_API` is set in the lifecycle's execution environment, the lifecycle:
-  - Conform usage and behavior to the given version of the platform API specification
+  - MUST EITHER conform to the matching version of this specification OR
-  - Fail if it does not support the requested API version
+  - Fail if it does not support `<platform API version>`

 ### Operations